 Ms. Chatterton stated, “This HOT course is specifically designed for nurses who aim to set up a nurse-led flexible cystoscopy service.
 The outcome is to enable nurses to gain insight into what is required to set up the service within their hospitals.”

 She added, “The course also includes theory and practical basics.
 Under the guidance of experts, the participants will familiarise themselves with the flexible cystoscope in a classroom-like environment.”

 According to Ms. Chatterton, this HOT course will offer a comprehensive overview of anatomy and physiology to deepen nurses’ knowledge of identification and troubleshooting specific problems a patient may have.
 The course will also include a step-by-step guide to gaining learning competencies, and provide instruction on required protocols under the support/guidance of a urologist.

-The EAUN20 Scientific Committee is also preparing a new HOT course “The Fundamentals of Urological Nursing Assessments” where participants can enrich their skills in nephrostomy care; bladder irrigation and manual washouts; catheter troubleshooting; uroflowmetry and bladder scanning; and stoma care.
+The EAUN20 Scientific Committee is also preparing a new HOT course “The Essentials of Urological Nursing Assessments” where participants can enrich their skills in nephrostomy care; bladder irrigation and manual washouts; catheter troubleshooting; uroflowmetry and bladder scanning; and stoma care.
 Participants will also review symptom and assessment questionnaires in this HOT course.
 A very interesting practical course for nurses that have not been in urology very long, but also for more experienced nurses that wish to exchange differences in practice with other nurse specialists.
 The course will take place in cooperation with the industry, that will hopefully provide the required equipment and materials, so watch out for updates on the confirmation of this course!